Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 When parenting with a narcissist, your child’s emotional safety starts with yours.

-✅Create calming routines with your child, walks, bedtime talks, shared journaling.
+- Creating calming routines with your children, walks, bedtime talks, shared journaling.

 Look for child therapists experienced in high-conflict custody cases.
 They can be a safe space for your child to sort feelings and build coping strategies.